 Pui O in the southeast also has a fine beach; with dark sand and expansive shallows the water can be remarkably warm.

 Repulse Bay on southwest Hong Kong Island has one of the most popular beaches in Hong Kong.
 It isn’t splendidly scenic, thanks to all the high-rises on the hillsides, and the sand is a tad coarse, but is easily reached and has plenty of facilities.
 At the southern end is a big statue of Kwun Yam, Goddess of Mercy, as well as a longevity bridge (cross to supposedly extend your life.
 Hmm).

 Nearby Deepwater Bay is generally rather less crowded, but with a road close by it’s no tranquil haven.

-Buses from places including Central run right by both these beaches.
+Buses from places including Central head right by both these beaches, with convenient stops.

 Shek O, on Hong Kong Island’s east coast, is a village with a great looking beach to its south.
 This beach looks wonderful when there’s some surf rolling in.
 I’ve seen it packed during summer weekends, but as it’s relatively far from the city and few people live here it should be fairly quiet on weekdays (pictured top right, and right).

 A little to the north is Big Wave Bay, which is in a more rural setting, and is Hong Kong’s only designated surfing beach.
 (The “big” waves would disgrace Hawaii or other real places for surf dudes; surf’s only really up during strong winds, such as with tropical storms or typhoons.)